airmeter-io/website/index.markdown

 # What is AirMeter.IO?

-A CO2 and Air Quality monitoring platform.
+A CO2 and Air Quality monitoring platform..